Last Updated on July 25, 2022 by Ernests Embutnieks

 - Scroll your way down and select the Apple Pencil option

-- From there, tap the toggle next to Scribble for activating it.
+- From there, tap the toggle next to Scribble to activate it.

 - The best way to employ Scribble is with Notes.
 Launch it and tap to show the Markup toolbar.